-- The discrepancy between the Russian and the European school system
+- The discrepancy between school systems

 - The student is not ready for life and study in another country

 Preparatory programs are a global adaptation to a new language, cultural, educational and academic reality.
-Having passed effective, qualified training, a student from Russia will be able to get used to new conditions, rules, requirements, academic standards, learn how to correctly allocate his time, communicate freely and even think in a foreign language.
+Having passed effective, qualified education, a foreign student will be able to get used to new conditions, rules, requirements, academic standards, learn how to correctly allocate his time, communicate freely and even think in a foreign language.
 The student will be ready for the strict and high requirements of the university, a huge amount of independent work, and it will also be easy to navigate in a foreign city and not be bewildered about local traditions, customs and even legislative subtleties.

-- Negotiating, interviewing, interviewing
+- Negotiating, interviewing

-- Drawing up and holding presentations, reports, reports
+- Drawing up and holding presentations, reports

 - Telephone ethics